 Cost of Activities & Entertainment

 I am happy to report that you can skip going “inside” those places if you wanted to.
-They look better from the outside anyways and easier to photograph.
+They look better from the outside anyway and more comfortable to photograph.
 However, I recommend you pay the fee to go inside the Rasnov Fortress if you ever make your way there.
 The best attractions in Romania is the natural landscapes.
 There are plenty of places to hike in or around the Transylvania region.

 I spent around $600 total for activities and entertainment for the three months I have been in Romania.